lapd-golang/rtc-ssh/README.md

 # Rtc-SSH
 SSH via WebRTC (pions) tunnel
-Rtc-SSH enables connection with SSH protocol to connect  Raspberry PI, BeagleBone and other devices, from the browser using WebRTC.
+Rtc-SSH enables connection with SSH (Secure Shell) Raspberry PI, BeagleBone and other devices, from the browser using WebRTC.
 Solves the problem of the lack of public IP address, proxy server, servers behind NAT etc. You can connect to an SSH session: https://www.sqs.io
 ### Usage

 ```